ansys/pyaedt/doc/source/Resources/ClientServer.rst

    path/to/aedt/ansysedt.exe -grpcsrv portnumber  #windows path/to/aedt/ansysedt -grpcsrv portnumber   #linux

-If the connection is local, machine argument can be kept empty and the AEDT session is started automatically by pyaedt. machine and port arguments are available to all applications except Edb.
+If the connection is local, the ``machine`` argument can be kept empty.
+The AEDT session is then started automatically by PyAEDT.
+Machine and port arguments are available to all applications except EDB.

 Legacy Approach
 ~~~~~~~~~~~~~~~